 The need for the restoration and renewal of the Palace of Westminster

 The heating, ventilation, water, drainage and electrical systems are now antiquated with asbestos needing to be removed and improvements to fire safety required.
 There is extensive decay to the stonework, roofs are leaking and gutters and downpipes are corroded.
 The plumbing regularly fails, causing visible and sometimes irreversible damage to the Palace’s carved stonework ceilings and Pugin-designed historic interiors.
+Earlier this year, the House had to be suspended due to a water leak.

-Fire safety systems are antiquated and fire safety officers are required to patrol the Palace 24 hours a day to spot signs of fire.
+Fire safety systems are antiquated, and fire safety officers are required to patrol the Palace 24-hours-a-day to spot signs of fire.

 The Palace was built using Anston limestone which quickly began to decay and very little was done to prevent its decline during the 19th century.